-COVID-19 case rates, hospitalizations, and deaths have decreased and appear to be stable, but community spread still remains moderate.
-COVID-19 continues to pose a high risk to communities and requires all people and businesses to continue to take precautions and modify operations and activities to reduce the risk of spread.
+COVID-19 case rates, hospitalizations, and deaths continue to fall, but community spread still remains moderate.
+COVID-19 continues to pose a high risk to communities and requires all people and businesses to take precautions and modify operations and activities to reduce the risk of spread.
 As of April 1, 2021, the State's Blueprint for a Safer Economy allows Large Venues to reopen for Outdoor Seated Live Events and Performances.
 Facility Operators should proceed with caution and adhere to the requirements in this protocol to reduce the potential spread of COVID-19 within their business operations.